feedm3/event-guru-backend/README.md

 Prerequisites:
 - make sure you are logged in with your aws cli
-- create a `src/config/config-prod.json` file and make sure following variables are set (it's also possible to set these variables via environment variables):
+- create a `src/config/config-prod.json` file (or `-dev`, depending on the stage) and make sure following variables are set:

 ```
 {